Through the MEM Case Study series, we take a look at how our participants have applied the concepts learnt in our sessions.

-One of our participants from the sessions, Mr. Ujwal Shrestha shared a personal experience operating with an outward mindset, “I remember how our session facilitator had given an example of a landlord and a tenant.
+One of our participants from the sessions, Mr. Ujwal Shrestha shared a personal experience operating with an Impact-focused Mindset, “I remember how our session facilitator had given an example of a landlord and a tenant.
 The tenant had issues with the water supply but felt hesitant to ask for help from the landlord.
 Understanding the pain of the tenant opened my eyes.
 And as a landlord myself, it made me think of the tenants residing in our house.
 When my tenants had initially shifted, I had asked them if they were satisfied with the services we provided to them.
 However, during the regular course of life, I forgot to make this inquiry a regular habit and I was unaware if they were satisfied with us as landlords.
 After the session, I saw my tenants as human beings with their own needs, hopes and concerns and I made a deliberate effort to visit and ask them if they were fine with the services being provided.
 This gave an opportunity for the tenants to voice out their concerns openly and for us as landlords, this was an opportunity to learn.”

 Ujwal also shared another example of how empathy helped him build a trusting relationship with his brother.
 He shared, “My brother recently completed his schooling and is on a break.
 So, I am trying to do some things in partnership with him, which includes musical collaborations.
 Sometimes, when he is feeling lazy and doesn’t want to do things, rather than lashing out on him or judging him for being lazy, I have a calm conversation with him.
 I ask him his concerns or any particular reasons that keep him from doing his work.
-I remind myself to operate with an outward mindset and look at my brother as a human.
+I remind myself to operate with an Impact-focused Mindset and look at my brother as a human.
 This has made our relationship transparent and has helped us become better collaborators.”